hashgraph/hedera-mirror-node/hedera-mirror-rest/monitoring/README.md

 nano config/serverlist.json // Insert the mirror node deployments you want to monitor
 ```

-To configure the `limit` threshold for individual resources (`account`, `balance`, `transaction`, or `topic`),
+To customize per-resource configuration:

+- `limit` threshold for `account`, `balance`, `transation`, and `topic` can be adjusted independently if needed, e.g.,
-for example, for environments with lower traffic volume, adjust the values of the following section
+  for environments with lower traffic volume
-in `config/serverlist.json`. `topic.topicId` needs to set to an existing topic ID of the target environment.
+- `topic.topicId` needs to set to an existing topic ID of the target environment
+- `freshnessThreshold` (in seconds) for `balance`, `transaction`, and `topic` can be adjusted independently if needed

 ```json
 {